andrewpollack/flame-war/README.md

 --- Future stretch goals ---
 - Create web-app to allow user to enter URL, and immediately get SVG in browser
-    - Requires looking into Rust web-app libraries... will be interesting!
+    - *Requires looking into Rust web-app libraries... will be interesting!*
 - Implement simplified key --> value caching layer (Redis) to save on computation
+    - *Practices integrating Redis into Rust web-app stack*
-- Implement CI/CD on project
+- Robustify CI/CD on project
+    - More tests
+    - Github workflow to take most recent `main` push, and ensure tests run successfully
-    - Practices implementing CI/CD from scratch
+    - *Practices implementing CI/CD from scratch*